Header Image

 4. Post-Merge Feature Engineering: Creating game-level features after merging, such as differences in team statistics or rest days.

 5. Saving Records: Storing each game's data as a record in the all_features_json table, which includes a game_id and a JSON object with all features for that game.
-This table is pivotal for model training and testing.

 Exploratory Data Analysis

-Vegas Miss Analysis
+Vegas Miss Statistics

-Vegas Miss Statistics Vegas Miss by Week
+Vegas Miss by Week

 AutoML

-AutoML Logos Classification Model Accuracy
+AutoGluon Logo Classification Model Accuracy

 Custom Model Architecture